 In December 2007, the FASB also issued Statement of Financial Accounting Standards No. 160 "Noncontrolling Interests in Consolidated Financial Statements-an amendment of Accounting Research Bulletin No. 51" ("SFAS 160").
 SFAS 160 establishes accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest, and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
-SFAS 160 also establishes disclosure requirements that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
+SFAS 160 also establishes disclosure requirements to clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
 This statement will be effective for Autodesk's fiscal year beginning February 1, 2009.
 Autodesk believes the adoption of SFAS 160 will not have a material effect on its consolidated financial position, results of operations or cash flows.

 In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157, "Fair Value Measurements" ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 SFAS 157 does not require any new fair value measurements, but instead is intended to eliminate inconsistencies with respect to this topic found in various other accounting pronouncements.
 Autodesk adopted the statement for financial assets and liabilities as of February 1, 2008.
 The remainder of the statement, which pertains to nonfinancial assets and liabilities, will be effective as of February 1, 2009 for Autodesk's 2010 fiscal year.
-Autodesk believes the adoption of the remaining aspects of SFAS 157 will not have a material effect on its consolidated financial position, results of operations, or cash flows.
+In October 2008, the FASB issued FASB Staff Position SFAS 157-3 "Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active" ("FAS 157-3"), which clarifies the application of FASB Statement 157, "Fair Value Measurements" ("SFAS 157") in a market that is not active.
+Autodesk believes the adoption of the remaining aspects of SFAS 157 will not have a material effect on its consolidated financial position, results of operations or cash flows.